 Even the best coating does not make your vehicle bullet-proof.
 Short of a paint protection film, no “snake-oil” magic potion exists that will protect your vehicle from all the potential hazards it is exposed to.
 In this blog, we’re going to look at some of the things that ceramic coatings can’t do.
 To learn more about the different types of coatings click here.
 This blog will equip you with the right information, so you can make a good decision when selecting a coating for your vehicle.

 This is a very common scam that many vehicle owners fall for.
 The general perception that more is better isn’t always the case, especially in the detailing industry.
 A ceramic coating cannot be layered, this is just wasting the product and your hard-earned money.
 Professional Detailers do a second coat to ensure even coverage, not a second layer.
 Ceramic coatings bond to the clear coat, providing protection.
 They don’t bond to themselves.
 Also note that the layering scam happens only in India, no international detailer offers the layers as a service.
 Imagine someone constructing several floors of concrete over a sponge foundation.
 Scary isn’t it ?
 So, the next time you see someone trying to sell you multiple layers, walk away.

 Seriously?
 Fireproof?
 Although some coatings, like Graphene, and metal-oxide do provide a thermal barrier.
-But that is to avoid high surface temperatures to prevent water spotting, staining, and etching.
+But to what extent? and Why is Thermal resistance during fire promoted as a Paint Protection?
 If god forbid, your car catches on fire.
 The last thing you worry about is if the paint on your fender survived the fire.
 We have explained to all our trainees to stay away from these Pyrotechnic Activities.
 We don’t know when who would like to show off the FireProof behavior on their car after a crazy Friday night.
 Next time you hear someone say Fire Proof – Fire up your vehicle engine and leave.

 Scratch Proof Coating